 When speaking in court, it is important to be polite and respectful.
 Being rude or disruptive could result in harsher sentencing, delays in your case, or your being asked to leave the courtroom.
 Remember that the court is a formal setting, and the judge is the authority figure.

 Follow the judge’s instructions.
 If you do not understand something, ask for clarification.
 Ultimately, you must do as the judge says.
 Do not lose your temper.
 It is important to remain calm even if the proceedings are not going your way.

 Entering a plea is the formal submission of a statement of either guilty or not guilty in a criminal court.
 A guilty plea means that the defendant accepts that they are responsible for the crime they are accused of and will be sentenced accordingly.
 A not guilty plea means that the defendant denies responsibility for the crime and will stand trial.

 Hire an Experienced Defense Attorney

-When you are facing your first court case, it is important to have an experienced defense attorney by your side.
+When you are facing your first court case, it is important to have an experienced defense lawyer by your side.
 Your attorney will be able to guide you through the process, help you understand the charges against you, and develop a defense strategy.
 An experienced attorney will also be able to negotiate with the prosecutor on your behalf and represent you in court.
-Reach out to a qualified defense attorney at the Bussey Law Firm, P.C. attorneys at (719) 475-2555 today to discuss your case.
+Reach out to a qualified Colorado Springs defense attorney at the Bussey Law Firm, P.C. attorneys at (719) 475-2555 today to discuss your case.